rajannnnnnn/Excel-HEALTHCARE_DATA_ANALYSIS/Excel/README.md

 5. Which city tier has the highest average hospitalization charges?
 6. Calculate the average charges for people who have more than 2 children.
 7. Find the integer average number of children of customers who are less than 40 years old.
-### _**Data Analysis:**_
+### Data Analysis:
-➢ Create a new sheet named “Healthcare, combine all three tables into one, using Customer ID as the common column, utilizing VLOOKUP.
+➢ Create a new sheet named “Healthcare, combine all three tables into one, using Customer ID as the common column, utilizing VLOOKUP.<br>
-➢ Retain the following necessary columns: Customer ID, First Name, BMI, HBA1C, Heart Issues, Any Transplants, Cancer history, NumberOfMajorSurgeries, smoker, Weight Status, Diabetes Status, Date of Birth, charges, Hospital tier, City tier, State ID, Age.
+➢ Retain the following necessary columns: Customer ID, First Name, BMI, HBA1C, Heart Issues, Any Transplants, Cancer history, NumberOfMajorSurgeries, smoker, Weight Status, Diabetes Status, Date of Birth, charges, Hospital tier, City tier, State ID, Age.<br>
 ★ Create pivot tables if required to do the following analysis, then visualize through charts:
 ### Analysis using Pie/Donut Chart:
 1. What is the distribution of cancer history among smokers and non-smokers?